 However, my real embodiment came when I suddenly turned a corner into the path of a fast on-coming car and skidded off my moped and scraped along the hot Greek gravel in just a pair of swim trunks and flip flops.
 (Luckily I had put on my helmet.)

-Sitting by the road side, dripping blood, I was half-aware that I was in shock.
+Sitting by the roadside, dripping blood, I was half-aware that I was in shock.
 My first thoughts were ones of embarrassment.
 And then worry about the damage sustained by the moped (minimal).
 And that I had broken my new sunglasses.

 Considering how many idiotic foreigners must come off their scooters every day on Mykonos, the two hospital staff were thorough and professional as they scrubbed (!) down my wounds, poured over iodine and stitched up the gash in my elbow.
-After a half hour I was sitting outside again trying to process what had happened.
+After a half-hour, I was sitting outside again trying to process what had happened.

-I have studied the effect of trauma during my psychotherapy training and have always been interested in the way in which the body and mind process sudden life-threatening experiences.
-There are some (type1) traumas that are single event shocks (coming off a moped on holiday is a small example of this) and there are other (type2) which are on-going, repeated events that erode and chronically traumatise humans (these are often forms of emotional or physical abuse over time).
+I have studied the effect of trauma during my psychotherapy training.
+And have always been interested in the way in which the body and mind process sudden life-threatening experiences.
+There are some (type1) traumas that are single event shocks (coming off a moped on holiday is a small example of this).
+And there are other (type2) which are ongoing, repeated events that erode and chronically traumatise humans.
+These are often forms of emotional or physical abuse over time.

 At the time of the traumatising event, the body often shuts down, partially or fully.
 What we know as ’being in shock’.
-This is an anaesthetic effect which blanks the pain and allows the animal to find safety or support.
+This is an anaesthetic effect that blanks the pain and allows the animal to find safety or support.
 This was what happened as I sat, numb and relatively painless, in the car to the hospital.
-A similar effect happens in the mental realm : dissociation.
+A similar effect happens in the mental realm: dissociation.
 This is the way the mind focuses on what is essential (keeping calm, keeping quiet, playing dead) until the danger is passed and help is at hand.